stackhpc/ansible-slurm-appliance/docs/upgrades.md

    Make changes as necessary.

-1. Download the relevant release image(s) using the link from the relevant [Slur m appliance release](https://github.com/stackhpc/ansible-slurm-appliance/releases), e.g.:
+1. Identify image(s) from the relevant [Slurm appliance release](https://github.com/stackhpc/ansible-slurm-appliance/releases), and download using the link on the release plus the image name, e.g. for an image `openhpc-ofed-RL8-240906-1042-32568dbb`:

         wget https://object.arcus.openstack.hpc.cam.ac.uk/swift/v1/AUTH_3a06571936a0424bb40bc5c672c4ccb1/openhpc-images/openhpc-ofed-RL8-240906-1042-32568dbb

     Note that some releases may not include new images.
 In this case use the image from the latest previous release with new images.

-1. If required, build an "extra" image with local modifications.
-See [docs/image-build.md](./image-build.md) and site-specific instructions in [docs/site/README.md](site/README.md).
+1. If required, build an "extra" image with local modifications, see [docs/image-build.md](./image-build.md).

-1. Modify your environments to use this image, test it in your staging cluster, and push commits to the PR created above.
-See site-specific instructions in [docs/site/README.md](site/README.md).
+1. Modify your site-specific environment to use this image, e.g. via `cluster_image_id` in `environments/$SITE_ENV/terraform/variables.tf`.

+1. Test this in your staging cluster.

+1. Commit changes and push to the PR created above.

-1. Declare a future outage window to cluster users and create a [Slurm reservation](https://slurm.schedmd.com/scontrol.html#lbAQ) to prevent jobs running during that window, e.g.:
+1. Declare a future outage window to cluster users.
+A [Slurm reservation](https://slurm.schedmd.com/scontrol.html#lbAQ) can be used to prevent jobs running during that window, e.g.:

         [LOGIN]$  sudo scontrol create reservation Flags=MAINT ReservationName="upgrade-vX.Y" StartTime=2024-10-16T08:00:00 EndTime=2024-10-16T10:00:00 Nodes=ALL Users=root

+   Note a reservation cannot be created if it may overlap with currently running jobs (defined by job or partition time limits).

 1. At the outage window, check there are no jobs running:

         [LOGIN]$ squeue

-1. Deploy the branch created above to production.
-See site-specific instructions in [docs/site/README.md](site/README.md).
+1. Deploy the branch created above to production, i.e. activate the production environment, run OpenTofu to reimage or delete/recreate instances with the new images (depending on how the root disk is defined), and run Ansible's `site.yml` playbook to reconfigure the cluster, e.g. as described in the main [README.md](../README.md).

 1. Check slurm is up: